Null78/gui-extractor/README.md

 # gui-extractor
-an emails and phones gui extractor (scraper)
+an emails and phones gui extractor (scraper) this is the main program the gui under development(soon will be published)